-When I was two years old, I was diagnosed with retinoblastoma.
+When I was merely an infant, I was diagnosed with retinoblastoma.
 It’s a type of cancer where tumors grow on the back of your eye (on the retina).
 Because of the size and placement of one of the tumors, the safest thing to do was remove my right eye.
 So I have lived most of my life with a prosthetic.

 Because I was so young, I easily adapted to being blind in one eye.
 There are times when I forget that I’m not “normal” but at other times, it’s painfully obvious.
 Like when my best friend called me a cyclops in 3rd grade.
 Or anytime I look in the mirror…

 I have shared my story online, and in my book, “Mirror Mirror… Am I Beautiful?” but last week I was invited to be part of a panel that discussed reclaiming our identity after a serious illness or disability.
 You see, my story isn’t all that unique.
 Yes, it’s mine.
 But while my circumstances may be different, so many of us face illnesses or have disabilities that change our lives.

 Even with those circumstances we can’t change, we do have the choice of whether or not we will let our circumstances break us.
 We can chose to find our true identity at the foot of the cross and use our circumstances for the glory of God.
 It took me quite a few years to learn that lesson, but it’s definitely a lesson worth learning.

 A special thanks to April Boyer from Resting In His Shadow for hosting this panel.